 |Hypothyroid myopathy|| || || |

-- : does not present with proximal muscle weakness
+- : does not manifest with proximal muscle weakness

 - Acute myopathy: results from a viral or bacterial infection (patients shows symptoms of infection)